 Once you reach the island, the journey there is anything but easy as well.
 There are no direct, paved roads leading to the area.
-All of this, combined with less than favorable ocean conditions, make this best suited for those with lots of experience.
+All of this, combined with less than favorable ocean conditions, make diving on Molokai suited for those with lots of experience.

 Other Notable Hawaiian Dive Thrills